+4.7.
 The application site lies within Flood Zone 3, which is at highest risk of flooding.
-It is 4.7. an allocated development site, although not one that has been allocated through the Sequential Test required by the NPPF.
+It is an allocated development site, although not one that has been allocated through the Sequential Test required by the NPPF.
 Therefore, given that this is a full application which takes us back to first principles, it would ordinarily require a bespoke Sequential Test to establish compliance with national planning policy on flood risk.
 However, that it is clearly not warranted in this case; the site is in the heart of an established housing estate and already has an extant planning permission.
 Therefore, the pragmatic approach would be to maintain the mitigation established in that extant consent.
-The Environment Agency has not commented on this application (it falls outside of the circumstances in which it has to be consulted), but it has commented on the concurrent full application for Phase 3F (also on the agenda) and has raised no objection subject to the proposed development proceeding in accordance with the Flood Risk Assessment submitted as part of the accompanying Supplementary Environmental Statement.
+The Environment Agency has raised no objection subject to the proposed development proceeding in accordance with the Flood Risk Assessment submitted as part of the accompanying Supplementary Environmental Statement.
 And that recommends that within Flood Zone 3 finished floor levels (FFL) should be set a minimum of 600mm above existing ground levels.
-This is now shown on an additional drawing.
+This can be enforced through a planning condition.